Can you eat conkers? And other conker facts

 What is a conker?

 Conkers are the glossy brown seeds of the horse chestnut tree.
-They grow in green spiky cases and fall to the ground in autumn - the shells often split open to reveal the shiny conker inside.
-Look out for them in parks, streets and woods.
+They grow in green spiky cases and fall to the ground in autumn - the shells often split on impact to reveal the shiny conker inside.

 Can you eat conkers?